 Vung Tau Ferry

 The ship's run to Vung Tau and back became an increasingly speedy and smooth operation over the years.
-Nevertheless, each voyage required a great deal of hard work, particularly during the loading and unloading phase of the operation.
+Nevertheless, each voyage required considerable effort, particularly during the loading and unloading phases of the operation.

 As the Vung Tau Ferry, HMAS Sydney brought together men from 2 distinct cultures: the RAN and the Australian Army.